DegreeWorks FAQs on Audits

-A: Your degree audit is a tool to provide you with academic information related to your degree progress.
+A: Your degree audit is an advising tool to provide you with academic information related to your degree progress.
 It displays courses required and completed in your degree program.
 Your transcript is your official university academic record and provides a chronological list of courses completed and other academic information.

 Q: How does DegreeWorks decide where to place courses that I’ve completed?

 A: DegreeWorks looks at your entire program, and places each course using a "best fit" scenario.
 The "best fit" process will not always be perfect, particularly when multiple possibilities exist.
 Classes may apply to different sections as you take more courses.
 If you have a course that does not appear in the area in which you expected, please contact your advisor for assistance.